slatermccue/PygRisk/ReadMe.md

 # Risk with Pygame

 I typically teach a major unit in my Python class with Pygame.
-I do not use a lot of pygame calls and constructs which simplify bulding games;
+I do not use a lot of pygame calls and constructs which simplify building games;
 instead, I prefer the simplification of getting something drawn to the screen that we can then manipulate and "move".
 My students are required to learn how to create a function with parameters, so we build our own collision